 Are disposable contact lenses the best choice?

 There are many different types of contact lenses to choose from.
-Even within the ever-popular disposable designs, there are all sorts of variations – daily, fortnightly or monthly disposables, torics (for astigmatism), multifocals etc.
+Even within the ever-popular disposable designs, there are all sorts.
+These include daily, fortnightly or monthly disposables, torics (for astigmatism) and multifocals.

 Comfort and simplicity of use can make us complacent about the fact that we are wearing something on our most precious organs – our eyes.